ivosl/Preserve-reServe/README.md

 1. Fork this file or clone this site to your computer

 ```
-2. In your terminal/bash type NPM install
+2. In your terminal/bash type 'npm install'

 ```